 Cow parsley AKA Wild chervil, Queen Anne’s Lace

 - Season – basal leaves best Jan – May, Shoots April – May (they have quite a short window of succulence)

-- Habitat – roadside verges, wood edges, river banks, meadows
+- Habitat – roadside verges, wood edges, river banks, wild meadows

-Cow parsley is the predominant roadside plant from March through to June, when its delicate, nodding white flowers adorn nearly every rural roadside in the country – hence the old name of Queen Anne’s Lace.
-By the time they have flowered however, the leaves are past their best for eating.
-It takes a lot of skill and experience to be sure of identification from basal leaves alone.
-I recommend familiarising yourself with a nearby patch through at least one full growing season before even thinking of eating any.
-Even then proceed with extreme care, as the leaves are very similar to hemlock.
-The flavour is as you may expect, like common cultivated parsley.
+Cow parsley is the predominant roadside umbelifer from March through to June, when its delicate, nodding white flower umbels adorn nearly every rural roadside in the UK like fine living lace – hence the old name of Queen Anne’s Lace.
+By the time they have flowered however, the leaves are past their best for eating, though still palatable as a pot herb.

 The young basal leaves taste, as you might expect, like a strong version of parsley, and can be used in similar ways.

 Be extremely cautious if you are trying to identify cow parsley from its basal leaves alone.
 I recommend familiarising yourself with a nearby patch through at least one full growing season before even thinking of eating any.
 Even then proceed with extreme care, as the leaves are very similar to poison hemlock (conium maculatum).

 Identification of any member of the carrot family should be based on a minimum of three clearly identifiable features.
 I take you through this process and how to develop confidence identifying more members of this challenging family in my Introduction to the Carrot Family for Foragers.
 I suggest you read it to get a fuller idea of the benefits and dangers of this extremely prolific plant family.

 I suggest that, unless you are a botanist, you initially ignore both leaf and flower structure when trying to distinguish cow parsley from poison hemlock.
 What I look for to feel sure I have cow parsley are: